Sports Coach Logo Sports Coach Training Principles Fitness Components

 In short, athlete ownership

-The principle has been around for many years.
-It has been called athlete empowerment, humanistic coaching, athlete-centered coaching, consensus coaching, servant leadership, and self-determination, and while these terms are interchangeable, I prefer athlete input.
 It means athletes have ownership of their sport and with it the responsibilities of ownership by playing a significant role in their coaching.
 It can be seen in NZ Coach Approach, a coaching philosophy based on athlete empowerment promoted by Sport and Recreation NZ (SPARC) and now used extensively internationally.

-With athlete ownership, it is the athletes who map the course of their sport, who make the choices and determine the goals.
+With athlete ownership, the athletes map the course of their sport, make the choices and determine the goals.
 It can be likened to an architect and a client.
-The client says what style of building is required, what features are needed, and what the price will be.
-The architect then works out the best way to meet the client's specifications.
-It is the athletes (clients) who determine their level of participation or intensity, their goals, what they want to achieve, and what they want to get out of the sport.
-They work out their objectives and priorities, their long-term goals and they have an influence on the training programme and decide what events they will compete in.
-The result is an athlete who contributes to their learning.
+The client says what building style is required, what features are needed, and what the price will be.
+The architect then determines the best way to meet the client's specifications.

 Motivation – pre-determined or self-determined?

-SDT recognises the most significant stimulus to (mainly non-professional) sports participation is intrinsic (Deci & Ryan 1985, Frederick & Ryan, 1995) and that people are motivated to master their social surroundings.
+SDT recognises the most significant stimulus to (mainly non-professional) sports participation is intrinsic (Deci & Ryan, 1985; Frederick & Ryan, 1995) and that people are motivated to master their social surroundings.
 It proposes that the psychological needs of autonomy drive behaviour (it is your choice, you make decisions), relatedness (you belong, it is relevant), and competence (you are effective, the excitement of the challenge.)
-(Edmunds, Ntoumanis, Duda, 2007).
+(Edmunds, Ntoumanis Duda, 2007).

 Social Changes and the transfer of power